edyta555/project2-flexbox/README.md

-A responsive website layout with flexbox
+A responsive website with flexbox